The Real Poop

 Criminal lawyers defend (mostly guilty) people who have been brought to the court for charges, fines, and eventually prison sentences.
-There are, of course, the rare individuals who really are innocent, and it’s likely that those are the whole reason you will have gone to law school with your good heart, but many people burn out on an overloaded court system filled with back room deals and corruption.
-Just like on Wall Street, there is a “buy side” and a “sell side” of criminal law – the buyers are the prosecutors who work for the State to protect it from evil-doers, and it is their job to put the bad guys behind bars and not the kind that serve martinis; “selling” to these prosecuting buyers are defense attorneys who either work for the State (in the Constitution we require that those accused must be provided “fair”ish defense service) – or they work privately.
+There are, of course, the rare individuals who really are innocent, and it's likely that they are the whole reason you will have gone to law school with your good heart, but many people burn out on an overloaded court system filled with backroom deals and corruption.
+Just like on Wall Street, there is a "buy side" and a "sell side" of criminal law—the buyers are the prosecutors who work for the State to protect it from evil-doers, and it is their job to put the bad guys behind bars and not the kind that serve martinis; "selling" to these prosecuting buyers are defense attorneys who either work for the State (in the Constitution we require that those accused must be provided "fair"ish defense service)—or they work privately.
 Who can afford a $400 an hour private criminal attorney?
-Well, drug dealers for one (successful ones, those who are great at their craft); fraudsters can afford them, and so can generally rich people.
-Lots of great movies on all of this stuff – see list at the end.
+Well, drug dealers for one (successful ones, those who are great at their craft), fraudsters can afford them, and so can generally rich people.
+Lots of great movies on all of this stuff—see list at the end.

 Dozens of other flavors of lawyers exist, from international packaging lawyers to those who don't really lawyer at all, but rather sit in the middle of all of the paperwork on dozens and dozens of real estate deals, taking 1% ownership in giant complexes in return for the "barter" of their services.